Tuesday, April 29, 2025

 Where are you?
 Where is this?
 Where did you get Maxim Gorki?
 (Sent in a follow-up pic.)

-The terrible earthquake that levelled a good deal of Skopje occurred in 1963.
-God forbid should any kind of second follow the crash of big Al on the plaza outside the Marriott Hotel would itself register on the Richter.
+The terrible earthquake that levelled Skopje occurred in 1963.
+God forbid should any kind of second follow; the crash of big Al on the plaza outside the Marriott Hotel alone would register on the Richter.

 Father Phil stood on the other side of the Vardar, the old Stone Bridge leading directly.
 While not quite matching his son’s tonnage, Phil too was something.

-Understandably, there was daylight between the pair of giants and the lesser roundabout.
-Cyril & Methodius probably ranked next at around two-thirds size.
-Then fighters from the wars against the Turks, martyrs, statesman, lawgivers and indeterminate notables.
-Some church fathers and other indeterminates otherwise.
+Understandably, there was daylight between the pair of giants and the lesser other roundabout.
+Cyril & Methodius were approximately two-thirds size.
+Then fighters from the wars against the Turks, martyrs, statesman, lawgivers and lesser known notables.
+Some church fathers otherwise.
 (Some of the IDs had slipped from the pedestals and many had never been specified.)

-Oh golly!
+Golly!
 A painter clutching three brushes against the pallet on his chest was discovered near the Archeological Museum.
 Unnamed.
-Possibly locals could make the identification.
+Possibly locals would know.

-Maternal wonders near Phillip occupied another large fountain, one of them heavily pregnant.
-The ladies being all comfortably seated was pretty clearly revisionist history, as the Macedonians were no better than the Montenegrins, the menfolk traditionally mounted on donkeys, while the women carted the firewood, water, &etc.
+Maternal wonders near Phillip occupied another large fountain, one heavily pregnant.
+The ladies all comfortably seated was pretty clearly revisionist history, as the Macedonians were no better than the Montenegrins.
+It was well-known the menfolk traditionally mounted the donkeys, while the women carted the firewood, water, &etc.

-Stone Bridge was the oldest crossing over the river, rebuilt on the old foundations numerous times across the centuries.
-In its centre electric young gypsies thrashed little drums that carried hundreds of metres, well past Alex on one side and into the fortress on the rise on the other.
-Sometimes the gypsy seniors gathered in passing it seemed and put on what appeared an impromptu a dance, simply taken by the rhythm.
-Brilliantly vivacious kids.
+Stone Bridge was the oldest river crossing, rebuilt on the same foundations numerous times over the centuries.
+In its centre electric young gypsies thrashed small drums that carried hundreds of metres, well past Alex on one side and into the fortress on the other.
+Sometimes the gypsy seniors gathered in passing and put on what appeared impromptu dances, simply taken by the rhythm.

-With the decision for such numbers the task became unique, individual expressions, character defining gestures and postures.
-Here every effort was made: the contemplative chin clasp, hand on heart, half akimbo, hand behind back; the stretched arm making the key point, crossed in front, head confidently upraised, bowed.
-Concerns of State understandably predominated.
+With the decision for such numbers, the task became unique, individual expressions, character-defining gestures and postures.
+Here every effort was made: the contemplative chin clasp, the hand on heart, half akimbo, behind the back.
+The stretched oratorical arm; crossed in front; head confidently upraised; bowed.
+Concerns of State predominated.

 Abstracted, turned aside statesman were reserved for the bridge leading to the Public Prosecutor’s Office.
 The Archaeological Museum gathered the earlier eras, classical & Roman / Renaissance.

-By some good fortune the old Stone Bridge was left completely unadorned.
-There had been some curbing there.
-Someone of the committee had eloquently spoken and carried the day against the prevailing opinion.
+By some good fortune, the old Stone Bridge had been left completely unadorned.
+There had been some curbing there; someone of the committee had eloquently spoken and carried the day against the prevailing opinion.

 The Great Al and his dad the other side could not be crowded with helots either.
-Again someone with heft had insisted on the point and held out.
-Amidst all the rest of it that was a notable accomplishment.
+Again someone had insisted on the point and held out.
+Amidst all the rest of it that was a signal accomplishment.

-The other pedestrian bridge leading to the PP gathered only suits and mostly half-length coats, some removed.
-The pieces here were more recently produced, it seemed, with only faint traces of oxidisation.
-All the figures on the Archeol Bridge were thoroughly saturated by the green smears.
+The other pedestrian bridge leading to the PP gathered only suits and mostly half-length coats, some removed and slung.
+The pieces here were more recently produced, with only faint oxidisation.
+All the figures on the Archeol Bridge were covered by green smears.

-Well, the dating turned out wrong.
-The bronze notice of the Archeological bridge noted 2012 construction.
+The dating turned out wrong; the notice on the Archeological bridge showed 2012 construction.

-On the streets nearby there was the more common urban sculpture.
-A classic bearded mendicant—homeless the tag added—could have been confused with one of the more modest church fathers.
-Musicians on the corner near the Art Hotel, where a room was reluctantly taken after a long slog from the railway station, included a jolly drunk raising his bottle.
-Near the smiling shoe shine lad down on his stool on Makedonija, the chief pedestrian mall, a real one set up shop.
-The brash, confident gal striding onward with head flung back chatting to an intimate on her phone deserved the attention of the art terrorist cell in Skopje.
+On the streets stood the more common urban sculpture.
+A classic bearded mendicant (homeless, the tag added) could have been confused with one of the more modest church fathers.
+Musicians were gathered on the corner near the Art Hotel, where a room had been taken after a slog from the railway station.
+Included among these was a jolly drunk with raised bottle.
+Near the smiling shoe shine down on his stool on Makedonija a real one had set-up shop.
+The brash, confident gal striding with head flung back chatting to an intimate on her phone would likely become the first target of the art terrorist cell.

 No comments: